 You shouldn’t have to become an IT expert to hold your provider accountable.
 That’s exactly why independent MSP accountability consultants exist: to audit your contracts, evaluate your provider’s performance, and ensure you receive every service you pay for.

-Your business depends on reliable technology.
-You deserve a partner who delivers on their promises.
+Reliable technology requires a partner who delivers on their promises.

 Mr. Fix IT Geeks is an independent MSP accountability consulting firm based in Jackson, Mississippi.
 We don’t provide managed IT services.
 We ensure you receive the services you’re already paying for.
 Schedule your free consultation to discuss your MSP relationship.